sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 | Mastermind-Dou with prob  | **90%**       | **41%**            |
 | DouZero (Expert)          | 90%           | 43%                |

 We further evaluated the trained agent by conducting match-ups with various open-source solutions, repeating each round 100 times.
 To ensure fair testing and eliminate the influence of teammate capabilities, our proposed agent was assigned the "landlord" role, while the two "farmer" roles were consistently filled by open-source agents.
-The results, as shown in the table above, indicate that our proposed agent demonstrates strong performance.
+The results, as shown in the table above, indicate that the original model cannot even recognize which actions are legal.
+On the other hand, our proposed agent demonstrates strong performance.
 Against RLCard as the opponent, our agent achieved a 90% win rate, effectively inheriting the expertise-level performance.
 Similarly, when pitted against the expert model DouZero<d-cite key="zha2021douzero"></d-cite>, it achieved a 41% win rate, which is very close to DouZero's own expert-level win rate limit of 43%.

 Interestingly, analysis reveals that our agent is not merely imitating DouZero’s actions; its strategy is not always aligned with DouZero’s.
 In some situations, despite DouZero ultimately losing, our agent—using a different strategy—achieved victory.
 This suggests that the language model may indeed be learning certain high-level strategies rather than simply performing behavior cloning.

+[TODO: agent 听从用户指令的视频]

-[TODO: 或许应该加一局的 replay？视频格式]
+[TODO: mastermind 赢，但douzero没赢的replay]

 #### Go Tasks